STEPS TO SCREEN TIME SUCCESS

 STEP 3: BLOCK THE BLUE

-You blink less often and are more likely not to fully close your lids when reading or using digital devices.
-Chronic use of digital devices can cause the oil glands in your lids to atrophy over time.
-Performing blinking exercises can help your glands stay healthy with out giving up your digital devices
+When reading or using digital devices, we tend to blink less often and are more likely not to fully close our lids.
+Blinking helps spread new tears over the cornea and flush old tears through the nasal-lacrimal duct system.
+Chronic use of digital devices can cause the oil glands in your lids to atrophy over time leading to poor quality tear production.
+By performing blinking exercises, you can help your glands stay healthy and your eyes feel better at the end of the day.

-Blink on purpose - When you blink, the glands in your eyelids release oils which coat the front of the eye.
-Blinking at regular intervals maintains the health of the eye and provides clear vision.
+Blink on purpose - When you blink, the glands in your eyelids release beneficial oils which coat the front of the eye.
+Blinking at regular intervals maintains the health of the eye and promotes clearer vision.